Aaditya1612/java-learning/README.md

 5. **What is Java Heap?**
 Ans.
 In Java, a heap is a chunk of memory which is shared among all threads.
 In a heap, all class instances and the array is allocated.
 It is created when JVM starts-up.
 An automatic storage management system reclaims heap.

+6. **What is the difference between HashMap and HashTable?**

+   Ans: i.
+Hashtable is synchronized, whereas HashMap is not.
+This makes HashMap better for non-threaded applications, as unsynchronized Objects typically perform better than synchronized ones.

+   ii.
+Hashtable does not allow null keys or values.
+HashMap allows one null key and any number of null values.

+   iii.
+One of HashMap's subclasses is LinkedHashMap, so in the event that you'd want predictable iteration order (which is insertion order by default), you could easily swap out the HashMap               for a LinkedHashMap.
+This wouldn't be as easy if you were using Hashtable.